kk-spartans/scholars-cup/08 - Reliving It Up/07 - Preserving life for the future — seeds, samples, and survival.md

 Syria claimed from here in 2015, because of the Syrian Civil War.
 And ICARDA wanted to regenerated some *allegedly* extinct plants.

+Some other ones include:

+## Oreo’s Doomsday Vault